-Brandon Roy could return to the court for the Minnesota Timberwolves on Saturday when they take on the Phoenix Suns.
+Minnesota Timberwolves guard Brandon Roy went through a full practice on Thursday and could return to the court on Saturday to face the Phoenix Suns.

 Roy has been out since Nov.
 9 and underwent arthroscopic surgery on his right knee on Nov.
 19. He has only played in five games this season, averaging 5.8 points and 4.6 assists.
 Roy has been slowly rehabbing his knee as he prepares to make his return.
 He said after Thursday's practice that if things go well on Friday, he could play against the Suns.